Alaska LNG – no lessons learned from Australia

 About 2 years ago I wrote about the Black Mamba effect in LNG projects.
 Remember – the rationale is simple.
 Spend too much money while building your project and you are toast in the long run as no market stays stratospheric forever.

 We have seen it developing its full effect in Australia where LNG projects are already technically bankrupt before they are even commissioning.
-Not smart and those “not really smart” projects burn tens of billions of dollars.
+Not smart and those “not smart” projects burn tens of billions of dollars.

-Just take a look at Gorgon LNG or the Queensland adventures where double digit, billions of Dollars have been burnt for some rather small output.
-If someone told me that I would get 50 million metric tons of LNG for a 50 billion plus investment, then I would say that although the total numbers are big, the volume of LNG is very big as well and respectively I have some wares to play with.
+Just take a look at Gorgon LNG or the Queensland adventures where double-digit, billions of Dollars have been burnt for some rather small output.
+If someone told me that I would get 50 million metric tons of LNG for a 50 billion-plus investment, then I would say that although the total numbers are big, the volume of LNG is very big as well and respectively I have some wares to play with.

 The only remaining question would then be what effect so much LNG at once would have on the market.
 But I would still have all this LNG I can sell.

-But the sad fact is, that it is located in the South Atlantic or some other impossible place, or that it actually does contain astronomic amounts of sulfur which makes it poison gas or that it is placed in a permafrost setting that makes every move an economic pain, or that it needs special lifting techniques that make bringing it to daylight an arduous campaign and I am just counting examples here.
-Fill in your own reason why it does not work.
+But the sad fact is, that it is located in the South Atlantic or some other impossible place, or that it does contain astronomic amounts of sulfur which makes it poison gas, or that it is placed in a permafrost setting that makes every move an economic pain, or that it needs special lifting techniques that make bringing it to daylight an arduous campaign and I am just counting examples here.
+Fill in your reason why it does not work.

-Unless there is a shift in technology or in business procedures or in operational practice or a tectonic market shift, the extra effort is likely not worth it.
-High prices in some markets for some years is no such tectonic shift.
+Unless there is a shift in technology in business procedures or operational practice or a tectonic market shift, the extra effort is likely not worth it.
+High prices in some markets for some years are no such tectonic shift.
 The industrial use of horizontal drilling together with fracking and operational streamlining as in shale would be such a shift.
 But then again, everything has to be put in perspective.

 This post has been published @ NGV Transportation Magazine.

-Folks, everyone who knows me also knows that I am an unabashed methane fan and that I really do fancy and new LNG or other methane project.
-I like biogas despite its current problems, I love the shale revolution, I dig news on syngas and other exotic techniques, I fight tooth and claw for the introduction of LNG as a trucking and shipping fuel as this is much better than diesel in many respects, I am a real methane aficionado but can’t we agree that no matter how much one likes the molecular compound or the business, some projects are just not worth it.
+Folks, everyone who knows me also knows that I am an unabashed methane fan and that I do fancy new LNG or another methane project.
+I like biogas despite its current problems, I love the shale revolution, I dig news on syngas and other exotic techniques, and I fight tooth and claw for the introduction of LNG as a trucking and shipping fuel as this is much better than diesel in many respects, I am a real methane aficionado but can’t we agree that no matter how much one likes the molecular compound or the business, some projects are just not worth it.

 Back to Alaska LNG.
 One would be forgiven to think that destroying value (money) on such a scale cannot be repeated too many times.
 The market would watch and learn lessons.
 Shouldn’t we all have watched what happened and taken precautionary measures?
 Alarm bells should ring when cost estimates go out of the window by now.